How to Set a Light Timer

 Step 1 – Plug the Timer In

-Make sure the timer is plugged in and that the light it’s attached to is on.
-Replace any blown bulbs at this time so you can ensure the timer is working properly later.
+Make sure the timer is plugged in and that the light or appliance attached to it is working; replace any blown bulbs.

 Step 2 - Check for the Correct Mode